yihui/misc.js/README.md

 options.
 See [this post](https://yihui.org/en/2023/09/code-folding/) for more information.

+## fold-output.js

+Click on a code block of the class `language-*` to toggle the visibility of its siblings on the page before the next `language-*` block.
+Click while holding the `Alt` key to toggle siblings of all `language-*` blocks on the page.

 ## fullwidth.js

 Find `<pre>`, `<table>`, and TOC (with ID `TableOfContents`) elements and add